wiaderny/wiaderny.github.com/curriculum-vitae/index.md

 **Student Assistant, Martin-Luther-University**<span class="duration">2012 to 2013</span>
 Structured the curriculum and performed data analysis at the First Department of Medicine.

-**Co-Founder of Seidenbach S.á.r.l.**<span class="duration">2010 to 2012</span>
-Provided general oversight of all activities, managed day-to-day operations and assured efficient and profitable functioning of a company for handmade dress shirt and suit manufacturing.

 **Product Visualizer**<span class="duration">2009 to 2012</span>
 Provided creative/marketing solutions such as websites, UI-Design etc. including standardization and harmonization of interface appearance.